 Another use of analytics for Instagram is understanding how effective the channel is as an e-commerce driver, and its attribution to the overall performance of your campaigns.
 By placing a website link in your Instagram bio, Instagram can be used as a website traffic driver.
 Brands that rely on their website traffic for success can use this feature as a complement to their Instagram Feed and Instagram shopping tags.

 By setting up a unique, shoppable Instagram link in bio, brands can provide customers with a seamless way to discover and shop products featured on Instagram posts.
 UTM codes can then be added to each link, giving each shoppable post additional tracking capabilities for brands that use solutions such as Google Analytics.
-Leveraging UTM codes help to maintain consistent analytics for multichannel digital marketing measurement.
+Leveraging UTM codes helps maintain consistent social analytics for multichannel digital marketing measurement.

 Post Visibility metrics display how many users viewed your post and the number of times your post was viewed.
 These metrics include: